We are the people of the Lord, the flock that is led by his hand: come, let us adore him, alleluia.

 Her exemplary Christian life gained her the admiration of the court and the people.
 This admiration, and her moral authority, made her a providential support of the Catholic Church in Madagascar after the expulsion of the Catholic missionaries.
 She publicly defended the Catholic Church against the authorities and kept the people’s faith alive.
 When the missionaries returned in 1886 they found a vigorously flourishing community thanks to Victoria’s virtues and activities.
 She prayed for her husband’s conversion and when he died in 1888 as a result of an accident, he asked for baptism on his deathbed.

 She herself died on 21 August 1894 and was beatified by Pope John Paul II in 1989.
-See also the article in Wikipedia

-|Other saints: Bls John-Baptist Duverneuil, Michael-Aloysius Brulard and James Gagnot (d.1794)|
+Other saints: Bls John-Baptist Duverneuil, Michael-Aloysius Brulard and James Gagnot (d.1794)

 18 Aug (where celebrated)